Fixing Audi odometer

 You may have to apply unreasonable force to pull off the needle - this is normal.
 Don't worry, it will not break, nor will its shaft, as long as you don't bend the whole thing - just pull.
 The little black "hat" will probably break off, but you can glue it back easily later - until that, it lets you have a better grip on the needle to pull off.

 Be careful during removing the needle, and also when undoing the black label screws - a slipping screwdriver can leave a nasty mark on your dial.
 After undoing the screws that fix the PCB and stepper motor to the odometer body, just carefully bend the whole PCB to the side and finally meet the planetary gearset.
 For installing the new gears, you won't need any lubricants, as there's no high load (the RPM is low, and also the torque of the stepper motor).
 Now just put it together again in reverse order.
 When assembling the planetary gearset, be careful, because improper alignment may cause the gears to lock and not count, despite the new gear.
 (Unless you want to disassemble the whole thing again, just for the fun of it :) Now you only want to know, where could you get such lovely little planetary gears, right?
-Check out my ebay store, maybe you find something interesting ;)
+If you would like to purchase gears for any odometers for Audi, BMW, Chrysler/Dodge, Ford, Mercedes, Nissan, Porsche, Volvo or other vehicles, please check out or web store!

 You may also contact me via email, I will be glad to help you.